IBM/ibmz-accelerated-for-tensorflow/README.md

 Z or IBM® z/OS® Container Extensions (IBM zCX).

 _Note.
-The IBM Z Accelerated for TensorFlow container image will transparently target the IBM Integrated Accelerator for AI on IBM® z16™ and later.
-However, if using the IBM Z Accelerated for TensorFlow container image on either an IBM z14™ or an IBM z15™, TensorFlow will transparently target the CPU with no changes to the model._
+The IBM Z Accelerated for TensorFlow container image will transparently target the IBM Integrated Accelerator for AI on IBM z16 and later.
+However, if using the IBM Z Accelerated for TensorFlow container image on either an IBM z15 or an IBM z14, TensorFlow will transparently target the CPU with no changes to the model._

 ## Q: Can I install a newer or older version of TensorFlow in the container?